 New Personal Protective Equipment (PPE) should be donned prior cleaning up the spill.
 At a minimum, PPE will include a lab coat, gloves, and eye/ face protection.
 Additional PPE may be needed, as described in the approved IBC Registration for the project/lab.

 Disinfect the spill: Cover the spilled liquid with absorbent material, and then pour or squirt disinfectant over the spill carefully, without creating splashes.
-Avoid spraying disinfectant in the BSC, since the mist can be sucked into the BSC HEPA filter or other internal parts, causing damage.
+Avoid spraying disinfectant in the BSC, since the mist can be pulled or drawn into the BSC HEPA filter or other internal parts, causing damage.

 Usually, 10% bleach can be used as the disinfectant; however, the IBC Registration should be consulted to determine the appropriate disinfectant, or contact the Biosafety Office for assistance.
 Ten percent bleach solutions should be made fresh each day by mixing 1 part household bleach with 9 parts water.